What Size AC Unit Do I Need for My Home?

 Your home’s square footage is one of the primary factors you should consider when thinking about the size of your AC unit.
 If your home has higher square footage, it will need a higher-tonnage AC unit to remove more BTUs.
 The Manual J calculation also requires you to provide the number of heat-generating appliances in the home, which tends to increase with square footage.

-Additional Factors That Affect the Air Conditioner Size You Need
+Factors That Influence Air Conditioner Size

 While square footage is a great place to start, there are other factors that come into play.
 For example, if you have a large home with a lot of windows, you may need a larger air conditioning unit to make up for the heat generated by the sun.
 Here are a few things to consider.